Virulencies/synesthete/README.md

-# Welcome to Synesthesia ~ An audio visualizer project created with react-app and three js.
+# Welcome to Synesthesia ~ An audio visualizer project
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts